-'Super Prix' set to return to Birmingham
+'Super Prix' back after 30-year pit stop

 - Mercedes in Formula E: should F1 worry?

-The old Super Prix saw cars travel at up to 200mph along closed city roads and through the tunnels that intersect the city centre.
+The old Super Prix saw cars travel along city roads and through the tunnels linking the city centre.

-Years of discussions and campaigning led to the race being permitted via a special act of Parliament until it ended amid financial concerns and complaints from former Labour MP Clare Short.
+It ended amid financial concerns and complaints from former Labour MP Clare Short.

-Mr Cameron's government gave local authorities the powers to suspend speed limits and some traffic regulations in certain conditions.
-These laws came into effect in April 2017.
+Hundreds called for its return and in 2014 David Cameron introduced a law to allow it.

+The last similar event to be held like this was in Battersea Park, London in 2015.
+The 15 turn, 3km circuit closed the park with about 60,000 people turning out to watch.

 Analysis: Andy Knowles, BBC Midlands Today former sports editor